 Chief Science Officer

-David Shaw is the main architect of the Nasuni product.
-A uniquely qualified security expert, he has patents in file system design, distributed data storage design and other areas.
+David Shaw is the main architect of the Nasuni platform.
+A uniquely qualified security expert, his patents include file system design and distributed data storage design, among others.

 David remains a Core Developer on the GnuPG project.
-He has a BFA in Cinematography from the School of Visual Arts and an MSE in Computer Science from The Johns Hopkins University.
+He has a BFA degree in Cinematography from the School of Visual Arts and an MSE degree in Computer Science from The Johns Hopkins University.